An Introduction to Topological Data Analysis Ball Mapper in R: Introduction

 There are many alternative means for visualizing multivariate data.
 Alternatives include the original mapper algorithm of \cite{singh2007topological}, which is also topologically inspired.
 The original mapper requires a lens function, clustering algorithm and selection of number of clusters.
 A research agenda is exploring the choices for mapper, but there is still no definitive means for selecting the choice elements.
 The mapper graph can be very unstable and hence the single choice parameter in TDABM is preferable.
 Other methods such as Principal Components Analysis or T-SNE require the application of dimension reduction.
 Because TDABM does not generate data loss, TDABM provides a preferable means to visualize the full structure of the data.
 This guide focuses on TDABM and does not apply the alternative methods to the example data.

 The remainder of the guide is organised as follows.
+Section \ref{sec:data} introduces the artificial dataset used in this guide.
 Section \ref{sec:method} introduces the method from a theoretical standpoint.
-Section \ref{sec:data} introduces the artificial dataset used in this guide.
 Section \ref{sec:art} provides an explanation of the way in which the TDABM algorithm is implemented in R. Section \ref{sec:further} discusses the next steps and concludes.